Unboxed-Software/solana-course/content/serialize-instruction-data.md

 > Borsh stands for Binary Object Representation Serializer for Hashing.
 It is meant to be used in security-critical projects as it prioritizes consistency, safety, speed; and comes with a strict specification.

 Borsh maintains a [JS library](https://github.com/near/borsh-js) that handles serializing common types into a buffer.
-There are also other packages built on top of borsh that try to make this process even easier.
+There are also other packages built on top of Borsh that try to make this process even easier.
 We’ll be using the `@coral-xyz/borsh` library which can be installed using `npm`.

 Building off of the previous game inventory example, let’s look at a hypothetical scenario where we are instructing the program to equip a player with a given item.
 Assume the program is designed to accept a buffer that represents a struct with the following properties:

-1. `variant` as an unsigned, 8-bit integer that instructs the program which instruction, or function, to execute.
+1. `variant` is an unsigned, 8-bit integer that instructs the program which instruction, or function, to execute.
-2. `playerId` as an unsigned, 16-bit integer that represents the player ID of the player who is to be equipped with the given item.
+2. `playerId` is an unsigned, 16-bit integer that represents the player ID of the player who is to be equipped with the given item.
-3. `itemId` as an unsigned, 256-bit integer that represents the item ID of the item that will be equipped to the given player.
+3. `itemId` is an unsigned, 256-bit integer that represents the item ID of the item that will be equipped for the given player.

 All of this will be passed as a byte buffer that will be read in order, so ensuring proper buffer layout order is crucial.
 You would create the buffer layout schema or template for the above as follows: